The annual road safety campaign kicks off on May 15 and runs through until May 21, 2018.

 Distracted driving laws across Canada

 While safety is the paramount incentive to not drive distracted, there are fines, demerit points and auto insurance implications to consider as well.
 A distracted driving ticket, for example, will affect your insurance rates for no less than three years, and that’s not including the fine for the ticket itself.
-Distracted driving laws in Canada vary by province, and the following chart outlines the minimum penalties for a first offence:
+Distracted driving laws in Canada vary by province, and the following chart outlines the starting penalties for a first offence:

 |British Columbia||$543 fine and 4 demerit points|